 Reheating chicken fiesta bowls

-If you just plan on refrigerating this recipe and want to reheat the leftovers, here are my tips to making it taste fresh again:
+If you plan on refrigerating this recipe and want to reheat the leftovers, use my tips to help make them taste fresh again:

 - Add a tiny bit of olive oil to a skillet and saute an individual portion for about 5 minutes until heated through.
 This is the best way to avoid the leftover chicken taste